crev-dev/cargo-crev/cargo-crev/README.md

 * number of owners and their reputation,
 * known advisories affecting it

-On top of that, it comes with distributed review and recomendation system, and protects against many attack vectors (source code checksums).
+On top of that, it comes with an implementation of distributed Code REView and recomendation system (crev), and protects against many attack vectors.

 The general goal is driving the quality of Rust ecosystem even higher, by helping indentify quality crates, and encouraging continous peer review culture.